gabe-kai/EarthRing/docs/06-client-architecture.md

 - **Authentication-aware**: Defers all API calls until user is authenticated (prevents "Not authenticated" spam)
 - **Stream delta handling**: Listens for `stream_delta` messages and processes `zones` array automatically

-**Grid Overlay** (`client-web/src/rendering/grid-overlay.js`):
-- Circular 250m radius grid overlay centered on camera target
+**Grid Rendering** (Platform Shader Material in `ChunkManager`):
+- Grid is rendered procedurally in the platform shader fragment shader
-- 5m major grid lines (red horizontal, blue vertical) with 1m minor subdivisions
+- 5m major grid lines with 1m minor subdivisions
-- Minor grid lines use medium gray color (0x9c9c9c) for reduced visual contrast
-- Sharpened rendering via dynamic `THREE.LineSegments` geometry (no textures, no blurring at zoom)
-- Shader-driven fade at the outer radius (currently directional: horizontal lines fade N-S, vertical fade E-W; TODO: implement true radial fade)
-- Base opacity controls so zones stay fully visible
+- Shader-driven fade based on distance from camera
-- Medium-thickness lines on every 20m multiple and a bold centerline at Y=0 for station spine navigation
+- Medium-thickness lines on every 20m multiple for better navigation
-- Minor-line LOD automatically hides fine lines when the camera zooms far away or gains altitude
-- **Rendering depth**: Uses `depthTest: true` with `polygonOffset` (factor: 1, units: 1) to prevent z-fighting while ensuring structures render on top
-- Grid positioned at `floorHeight + 0.0005` to appear below zones and structures
-- **TODO: Platform edge clipping** - The grid currently shows over the edge of platforms where they flare.
-Previous attempts to implement platform-aware clipping caused severe performance issues (FPS dropped to <1) and were reverted.
-A future implementation should clip grid lines to follow the curved edges of platform flares, but must do so without impacting performance.
-- Visibility control via `setVisible()` method
+- Grid visibility controlled via `ChunkManager.setGridVisible()` method
+- Grid is rendered as part of the chunk platform material for optimal performance

 **Zone Service** (`client-web/src/api/zone-service.js`):
 - Typed helpers for area queries, owner listing, and CRUD operations (auth-required)